RobinsonZ/robinsonz.github.io/_posts/2021-03-05-ip-addresses.md

 categories: phoenix-articles
 ---

-_This article was [originally published](https://swarthmorephoenix.com/2021/03/05/the-phone-numbers-of-the-internet/) in the Swarthmore Phoenix._

 In the scant logic of “hacking” in movies or TV shows, IP addresses seemingly play a big role.
 Finding an IP address is the key to figuring out exactly who the mysterious hacker is, or how to break into the top-secret computer system, or whatever.
 This is…mostly false, at least in the way it’s presented in most media, but there are some kernels of truth in there.
 Let’s start from the top, though: what are IP addresses?
 Why are they useful?
 And why would you care, or not care, about hiding yours?

 An IP address is basically an internet phone number for your computer.
 (Or phone, or printer, or smart fridge, or something.)
 At least, that was the original intention.
 Nowadays it’s a little bit more complicated, and I’ll explain why in a moment, but the general idea—that an IP address tells the internet where to send something—still stands.